 Arrive in Clanwilliam for lunch, afternoon hike from Pakhuis Pass to Heuningvlei (12km-3hours), Full Board

-Arrive at Yellow Aloe Nursery in Clanwilliam by the late morning in time for lunch (included).
-You will be met by a representative from Cedarberg African Travel (CAT) at 13:30, who will hand over your documents.
+Arrive at Yellow Aloe Guesthouse in Clanwilliam by the late morning in time for lunch (included).
+You will be met by a representative from Cedarberg African Travel (CAT), who will hand over your documents.
 After lunch you are transferred to the top of Pakhuis Pass.
-From there you will take the Donkey Cart trail to the charming mission village of Heuningvlei where you overnight on a Dinner, Bed, Breakfast & Packed Lunch basis (Rating 2A).
+From there you take the Donkey Cart trail to the charming mission village of Heuningvlei where you overnight on a Dinner, Bed, Breakfast & Packed Lunch basis.

 Optional extra day- Hike up Krakadouw pass, DBB & packed lunch

 If you wish you can have an extra day to enjoy either a hike up Krakadouw peak or a circular walk around Heuningvlei – depending on your fitness levels and/or inclination!
 However your whole group will need to choose one of the options.

 Option One – Guided hike up Krakadouw Peak

 This is an immensely rewarding, but strenuous hike up to one of the highest peaks in the Cederberg Mountains.
 It is an 8 hour hike (3-4 hours up climbing 900 metres, approx 1 hour on the summit and 3 hours descent).
 Rating is 4C.
 Some scrambling up gullies will be required so above average fitness and some mountain experience would be expected.
 However at the top you are rewarded with 360 degree panoramic views of the whole of the Cederberg range and a fascinating terrain.
 On the way up and down there are also wonderful views, incredible rock formations and a number of the rather rare cedar tree, Widdringtonia cedarbergensis, which is endemic to the Cederberg area.